 Field-hunting tip

-Look in oxidized zones of silver ore deposits country — that is the host setting where iodargyrite typically forms.
+Look in oxidized zones of silver ore deposits country, the host setting where iodargyrite typically forms.
 If you start seeing chlorargyrite, silver, cerussite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive, crusts habit, so train your eye for that shape before scanning the outcrop.